nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergyintolerance.md

   </tr>
 </table>

 This is for business identifiers.
-If the identifier element is present then the identifier.value is where the EPS Id **SHOULD** be added.

 This is sliced to include a cross care setting identifier which MUST be populated.
 The codeSystem for this identifier is https://fhir.nhs.uk/Id/cross-care-setting-identifier